ng-doc/ng-doc/apps/documentation/src/app/content/guidelines/playground/index.md

 And here we go, the data that was provided in the configuration now is displaying in the playground

 {{ NgDocActions.playground("TagDataPlayground") }}

+## Custom type controls and type recognition

+NgDoc can recognize some custom types, such as the simplest `Type Alias` types, but sometimes your components may contain `@Input` properties that have more complex types, interfaces or classes.
+To help NgDoc recognize them, you can create your own control component that will process these types, you can read how to do this in the `CustomizationTypeControls` article.